Search

 Pull Quote - Concrete Cracking Blog

-When cracks are conspicuous, all the stakeholders in the project are immediately concerned about the potential of serious structural problems and the cosmetic impact on the structure.
+When cracks are conspicuous, all the stakeholders in the project are immediately concerned.
+They are about the potential of serious structural problems and the cosmetic impact on the structure.
 So, there is often an urgency to find answers and start corrective actions.
 What this blog post will do is offer some solutions for suitable methods and equipment to investigate cracks in concrete.

 The first steps of an investigation should always focus on the basics, documenting location and dimensions.
 Determining the length is straightforward by using simple measuring tapes or other large-scale distance measuring tools.